abubinski/SemisupervisedDataEvaluationModel/README.md

 ## VS Code Environment Installations
 Start VS Code and open a terminal.
 From there run the following commands to install the corresponding tools:

--  Azure Functions Core Tools: This enables you to work with Azure Functions from directly within VS Code enabling things like deploy.
+Azure Functions Core Tools: This enables you to work with Azure Functions from directly within VS Code enabling things like deploy.
 For more information see <https://github.com/Azure/azure-functions-core-tools#installing>

     npm i -g azure-functions-core-tools --unsafe-perm true

     pip install -azure-functions

     npm install -g azure-functions-core-tools

-- HTTP handling: This will allow you to work with HTTP requests and communicate between the framework and the model.
+HTTP handling: This will allow you to work with HTTP requests and communicate between the framework and the model.

     pip install requests

-- Azure Computer Vision: Depending on whether you are using the Static or Trained model you'll want to install the Computer Vision or Custom Vision Service.
+Azure Computer Vision: Depending on whether you are using the Static or Custom Trained model you'll want to install the Computer Vision or Custom Vision Service.
 - For Static:

         pip install azure-cognitiveservices-vision-computervision

-    - Or for Trained:
+- Or for Custom Trained:

         pip install azure-cognitiveservices-vision-customvision

 Install the Following VS Code Extensions